krmbzds/stars/README.md

 - [lewis6991/gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) - Git integration for buffers
 - [abecodes/tabout.nvim](https://github.com/abecodes/tabout.nvim) - tabout plugin for neovim
 - [JoosepAlviste/nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) - Neovim treesitter plugin for setting the commentstring based on the cursor location in a file.
-- [sudormrfbin/cheatsheet.nvim](https://github.com/sudormrfbin/cheatsheet.nvim) - A cheatsheet plugin for neovim with bundled cheatsheets for the editor, multiple vim plugins, nerd-fonts, regex, etc. with a Telescope fuzzy finder interface !
+- [sudormrfbin/cheatsheet.nvim](https://github.com/sudormrfbin/cheatsheet.nvim) - A cheatsheet plugin for neovim with bundled cheatsheets for the editor, multiple vim plugins, nerd-fonts, regex, etc. with a Telescope fuzzy finder interface!
 - [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) - Find, Filter, Preview, Pick.
 All lua, all the time.
 - [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp) - A completion plugin for neovim coded in Lua.
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.